 - Display conditions of entry (website, social media, venue entry).

 - Premises cannot operate as a nightclub (open late into the evening primarily for the purpose of providing a venue for patrons to dance), but may open to provide other services as long as the appropriate COVID-19 Safety Plan is in place where relevant.

-- Capacity must not exceed one customer per 4 square metres of space.
+- Capacity must not exceed 300 patrons, or the number allowable by one customer per 4 square metres of space, whichever is lesser.

-- Reduce contact between customer groups wherever possible.
+- Reduce contact or mingling between customer groups and tables wherever possible.